kitchensjn/kitchensjn.github.io/blog/_posts/2023-05-16-visualizing-human-genetic-diversity.md

 ---

 <small>
-    <sup>1</sup>Indeed, if we sequence the entire population of the world, we'd see nearly every site being variable in some one.
+    <sup>1</sup>Indeed, if we sequence the entire population of the world, we'd see nearly every site being variable in someone.
 But these variants would be vanishingly rare in the population, overall.
 </small>

 <small>